Lyric Theatre (New York City, 1998): Site

-The Lyric Theatre is at 214 West 43rd Street, on the southern sidewalk between Eighth Avenue and Seventh Avenue, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City.
-The land lot has an area of 24,176 ft2 and a frontage of 219 ft 4 in on 43rd Street.
+The Lyric Theatre is at 214 West 43rd Street, on the southern sidewalk between Eighth Avenue and Seventh Avenue, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. The land lot has an area of 24,176 ft2 and a frontage of 219 ft 4 in on 43rd Street.
 Most of the theater is on a 100 ft site on 43rd Street, but the theater has wings extending to 42nd Street, making the total depth of the site 200 ft.
 The two wings on 42nd Street flank the 94 ft Times Square Theater; the western wing is 11 ft 5 in wide, while the eastern wing is 20 ft wide.

-The Lyric Theatre is adjacent to the American Airlines Theatre to the west, the Times Square and New Victory theaters to the south, and 3 Times Square to the east.
+The Lyric Theatre is adjacent to the Todd Haimes Theatre to the west, the Times Square and New Victory theaters to the south, and 3 Times Square to the east.
 Other nearby buildings include the St. James Theatre and Hayes Theater to the northwest; 229 West 43rd Street and 1501 Broadway to the north; 1500 Broadway to the northeast; One Times Square to the east; the Times Square Tower and 5 Times Square to the southeast, and the New Amsterdam Theatre to the south.